DorsaRoh/multi-style-transfer/README.md

-# Multiple Image Neural Style Transfer
+# Neural Style Transfer for Multiple Images

 ### What is it?

-Multiple style transfer is the synthesis of multiple images, creating an output that has the content of one image and the styles of  other images.
+Style transfer (for multiple images) is the synthesis of images, creating an output that has the content of one image and the styles of  other images.

 ## How it Works